dhaakon/portfolio/blog/app/_posts/dev_tools.md

 The classic VI editor for the Mac.
 It's extremely lightweight.
 Vi has been around forever so the there is a large community.
-There is a steep learning curve but you learn something new every day.
+There is a steep learning curve but it is well worth it.
+I find myself learning something new every day.

 - MacVim - <http://macvim.org/>